dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 >>> Onnxruntime CPU: 2002.446 ms per image, FPS: 0.50
 ```

-Ouch!
-That's slower than the PyTorch model.
-What a bummer!

-{{< notice tip >}}
-One (major) benefit of using ONNX Runtime is the ability to run the model without PyTorch as a dependency.

-This is great for deployment and for running inference in environments where PyTorch is not available.
-{{< /notice >}}

 {{< notice note >}}
 If you've cloned the [repo](https://github.com/dnth/supercharge-your-pytorch-image-models-blogpost), you can run the ONNX Runtime CPU inference by executing the following command.
 ```bash